-- > Skill in problem solving and decision making at a senior level. - > Demonstrated ability to be adaptable to change.
+- > Skill in problem solving and decision making at a senior level. - > High level skills in negotiation and mediation. - > Leadership, management and motivational skills to maximise individual and team performance. - > Demonstrated ability to be adaptable to change.

-Experience:
+Experience

-- > Previous experience in Critical Care Medicine at a Senior Registrar, Fellow or Consultant level. - > Previous experience in research. - > Involvement in independent research initiatives. - > Experience in quality improvement activities.
+- > Previous experience in paediatric oncology as a Fellow or Consultant. - > Experience in leading and coordinating multidisciplinary teams. - > Managing a team to achieve specific outcomes. - > Involvement in research initiatives. - > Experience in quality improvement activities.

-Knowledge:
+Knowledge